iranjan09/ECEN-602/MP2/README.md

 - **UIN:** 833002748
 - **Contributions:**
   - Implemented client logic and SBCP protocol handling
+  - Added support for bonus features on client side(IPV6, new message types)
-  - Developed the Makefile and README.md
+  - Developed the Makefile, README.md and part of Report.
-  - Generated the initial ChatGPT code
+  - Generated the ChatGPT code

 ## Files

 ### Server (server.c)

-- Start the server with the command: `echos <Port>`, specifying the listening port.
+- Start the server with the command: `server <IP Address> <Port> <Client number>`, specifying the listening port.
 - The server supports multiple simultaneous connections.
-- Clients can JOIN the chat session, SEND messages, and detect idle clients.
+- Server can Jlet client JOIN the chat session, SEND messages between them, and inform about detect idle clients.
 - The server handles ACK, NAK, ONLINE, and OFFLINE messages, providing a robust chat experience.

 ### Client (client.c)

-- Run the client using the command: `echo <IP Address> <Port>`, specifying the server's IP address and port.
+- Run the client using the command: `client <username> <IP Address> <Port>`, specifying the server's IP address and port.
 - Clients can JOIN the chat session, SEND messages, and detect idle clients.
+- The client handles ACK, NAK, FWD messages from the server.
-- The client gracefully exits upon user input (e.g., Control-D), sending OFFLINE messages to the server.
+- The client can handle both user input and server messages simulataneously.

-### `common.c`

-- Contains common functions shared between the server and client.
-- Includes functions for reading and writing data on sockets, as well as SBCP message handling.

 ### `common.h`